-Members of the NBER's on International Finance and Macroeconomics Program met in Cambridge on October 26.
+Members of the NBER's International Finance and Macroeconomics Program met in Cambridge October 26.
 Research Associates Guido Lorenzoni of Northwestern University and Vivian Yue of Emory University organized the meeting.
 These researchers' papers were presented and discussed:

 Andres Drenik, Columbia University; Rishabh Kirpalani, Pennsylvania State University; and Diego Perez, New York University

 Currency Choice in Contracts

 Drenik, Kirpalani, and Perez study the general equilibrium of an economy with credit chains in which agents choose the currency in which to denominate contracts, and the government chooses the inflation rate.
 Denominating contracts in local currency helps mitigate fundamental risk, while denominating in a foreign currency minimizes risks due to the government's choice of monetary policy.
 In the aggregate, the equilibrium currency denomination calls for a coordination of currencies in bilateral contracts within a chain to avoid costly default due to currency mismatch.
 This implies that the incentives to denominate contracts in a foreign currency might persist even after government risk has been significantly reduced.
 The researchers' model can help explain the observed hysteresis of dollarization that occurred in several Latin American countries.
 The researchers show that the socially optimal allocation would call for even more dollarization than is privately optimal in order to constrain the government's choices ex-post.
 They also study the role of the credit network structure in determining whether the equilibrium currency choices matter and if so whether they are unique or not.

 George A. Alessandria, University of Rochester and NBER, and Carter B. Mix, University of Rochester